roypriyanshu02/impressive-profile-readmes/CONTRIBUTING.md

 3. Add, remove, or update the profile.

-   - To add a profile, add it below the heading of the category that best fits it, alphabetically and following this format: `- [username] (link to your GitHub profile)`.
+   - To add a profile, add it below the heading of the category that best fits it, alphabetically and following this format: `- [username](link to your GitHub profile)`.

      Example: Adding profile of Aveek-Saha